 The graduation requirements for the JD degree do not change because a student is enrolled in the program.
 To be awarded the JD degree, a student must meet all of the normal graduation requirements of the Law School.

 Up to nine credits (of the 90 needed to be awarded a JD) can be earned in courses that are offered by the College of Business if the course has been approved in advance by the Law School.
-The list of currently approved courses is set forth in the JD/MBA Policy Statement.
+The JD/MBA Policy Statement (PDF) lists the courses that are currently approved.
 Additional courses offered by the College of Business may be added if, in the opinion of the Associate Dean and Curriculum Committee, they cover materials that will prepare students for admission to the bar or for effective and responsible participation in the legal profession.

 A Faculty Member, Dean, or appropriate Associate Dean of either the Law School or the College of Business may submit a request to the Curriculum Committee of the Law School to have a new course added to the list of approved courses or to strike a course that no longer is suitable.
 The Curriculum Committee will determine if the proposal fits the educational objectives of the Law School.